 The vegan cafe in Nikko

-We had left our non vegan family members at another place, feeling annoyed that most restaurants do not cater to our diets.
+We had left our non-vegan family members at a restaurant, feeling annoyed that most restaurants do not cater to our diets.

 Yes! it definitely says vegan (hallelujah!)

 There’s an actual vegan cafe in Nikko, and we just happen to stumble past it!